Spectrum Opportunities for the Wireless Future: From Direct-to-Device Satellite Applications to 6G Cellular: Global Spectrum Regulations for 5G-Advanced/6G Above 100 GHz

 \subsection{Federal Communications Commission (FCC)}

 The FCC serves as the primary regulatory body in the U.S. that is responsible for managing spectrum resources across various applications, including wireless communications, passive sensing, and experimental radio services.
 In the U.S. Code of Federal Regulations (CFR), Title 47 provides the legal framework for spectrum allocation and regulation, particularly in Part 2 (Frequency Allocations and Radio Treaty Matters; General Rules and Regulations) and Part 5 (Experimental Radio Service)~\cite{united2024code}.
+The FCC Office of Engineering and Technology also provides guidelines in radiated emission measurement for devices operating above 95 GHz up to 750 GHz~\cite{FCC_OET_2025_SubTHzGuidance}.
 These regulations ensure a structured approach to spectrum access while accommodating scientific, industrial, and communication needs.
 In general, the spectrum bands can be categorized into prohibited bands reserved for remote sensing purposes and frequency bands for fixed, mobile, and other applications.